moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

 ### Router

-The [HTTP Router definition](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/http_routing_service/) and the [SSH Router definition](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/ssh_routing_service/).
+The [HTTP Router definition](../../architecture/design-documents/cells/topology_service.md) and the [SSH Router definition](../../architecture/design-documents/cells/ssh_routing_service.md).
 It will gain coverage by the [Single Cell](#single-cell) testing, since it will be run through the Router.
-However there will need to be additional tests written to verify Router functionality (i.e. that a request gets routed to the correct cell).
+The [Multiple Cells](#multiple-cells) testing will also cover the RouterHowever there will need to be additional tests written to verify Router functionality (i.e. that a request gets routed to the correct cell).
 How much of that testing needs to be done at the Unit/Integration/E2E level will be determined.
-The router level tests will also be covered in the [Multiple Cells tests](#multiple-cells).
+Router level tests will also be covered in the [Multiple Cells tests](#multiple-cells).

 ### Topology Service

-The [Topology Service Blueprint definition](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/topology_service/).
+The [Topology Service Blueprint definition](../../architecture/design-documents/cells/topology_service.md).
 It will gain coverage by the [Single Cell](#single-cell) testing, since logging in from the outside will exercise the Topology Service.
 If we need further E2E tests specifically on the Topology Service (via API?) needs to be determined.

 ### Pre-QA Cell